nccgroup/wssip/README.md

 # Change to the directory
 cd wssip

-# If development:
+# If you are developing for WSSiP:
 # npm i

-# If not for developing WSSiP (as to minimize disk space):
+# If not... (as to minimize disk space):
 npm i -g electron
 npm i --production